webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-after-or-equal"></a>
 #### after_or_equal:_date_

-The field under validation must be after or equal to the given date.
-For more details, see the [after](#rule-after) rule.
+The field must be on or after the given date.
+See [after](#rule-after) for more details.

 You can use the fluent `date` rule builder: